otredu/jstesting/README.md

 # jstesting
-Unit testing exercises using JEST
+Unit testing and coverage testing exercises using JEST